valkey-io/valkey-doc/topics/modules-native-types.md

 Allocating memory
 ---

-Modules data types should try to use `RedisModule_Alloc()` functions family in order to allocate, reallocate and release heap memory used to implement the native data structures (see the other Valkey Modules documentation for detailed information).
+Modules data types should try to use `ValkeyModule_Alloc()` functions family in order to allocate, reallocate and release heap memory used to implement the native data structures (see the other Valkey Modules documentation for detailed information).

 This is not just useful in order for Valkey to be able to account for the memory used by the module, but there are also more advantages:

 * Valkey uses the `jemalloc` allocator, that often prevents fragmentation problems that could be caused by using the libc allocator.
-* When loading strings from the RDB file, the native types API is able to return strings allocated directly with `RedisModule_Alloc()`, so that the module can directly link this memory into the data structure representation, avoiding a useless copy of the data.
+* When loading strings from the RDB file, the native types API is able to return strings allocated directly with `ValkeyModule_Alloc()`, so that the module can directly link this memory into the data structure representation, avoiding a useless copy of the data.

 Even if you are using external libraries implementing your data structures, the allocation functions provided by the module API is exactly compatible with